Slayer: Reign in Blood, Lombardo's brief hiatus and South of Heaven (1986–1989)

 In late 1987, Slayer returned to the studio to record their fourth studio album.
-To contrast the speed of Reign in Blood, the band consciously decided to slow down the tempos, and incorporate more melodic singing.
+To contrast the speed of Reign in Blood, the band consciously decided to slow down the tempos and incorporate more melodic singing.
 According to Hanneman, "We knew we couldn't top Reign in Blood, so we had to slow down.
 We knew whatever we did was gonna be compared to that album, and I remember we actually discussed slowing down.
 It was weird—we've never done that on an album, before or since."

 Released in July 1988, South of Heaven received mixed responses from both fans and critics, although it was Slayer's most commercially successful release at the time, debuting at number 57 on the Billboard 200, and their second album to receive gold certification in the United States.
-Press response to the album was mixed, with AllMusic citing the album as "disturbing and powerful", and Kim Nelly of Rolling Stone calling it "genuinely offensive satanic drivel".
+Press response to the album was mixed, with AllMusic citing the album as "disturbing and powerful", and Kim Neely of Rolling Stone calling it "genuinely offensive satanic drivel".
 King said "that album was my most lackluster performance", although Araya called it a "late bloomer" which eventually grew on people.
-Slayer toured from August 1988 to January 1989 to promote South of Heaven, supporting Judas Priest in the US on their Ram It Down tour, and touring Europe with Nuclear Assault and the US with Motörhead and Overkill.
+Touring for South of Heaven took place between August 1988 and January 1989, which included opening for Judas Priest on their Ram It Down tour and headlining a North American tour with Motörhead and Overkill.